 - A complete documentation set in PDF format.
-Online documentation, in PDF or HTML can be obtained here at the Documentation page.
+Online documentation, in PDF and/or HTML can be obtained here at the Documentation page.

 - An ODBC Driver, available in the libmimodbc shared library – see ODBC interface.
 This driver can be used for direct access to a Mimer SQL database, or it can be used with a third party ODBC Driver Manager, for example unixODBC, or iODBC.

 - A JDBC Driver, type-4, written in 100% Java – see JDBC interface.